WalletWasabi/WasabiDoc/docs/glossary/Glossary-PrivacyWasabi.md

 ### TurboSync

 A feature in Wasabi to reduce wallet loading time.
-With TurboSync, skipped addresses (internal keys) are tested in the background.
+With TurboSync, some addresses (internal keys only) are skipped and tested in the background.
 Read more: [TurboSync](/using-wasabi/WalletLoad.md#turbosync)

 ### WabiSabi